Joint Rent Group - 2025 Minutes

 Welcome & Apologies

-Apologies received from Councillor Gurpreet Johal (Housing Convener), John Kerr (Homelessness & Housing Development Manager and Jim McCarron (Finance Business Partner).
+Apologies received from Councillor Gurpreet Johal (Housing Convener), John Kerr (Homelessness & Housing Development Manager) and Jim McCarron (Finance Business Partner).

 Councillor Hazel Sorrell (Vice Housing Convener) was held up at a dentist appointment and intended joining when possible.
+Stefan chaired the meeting in her place.

 Updates on Outstanding Actions